Uzal Girard Ent

-Biography
+Early life and education

 Ent was born on March 3, 1900, in Northumberland, Pennsylvania.
-He served in the infantry from 1917 to 1919, and was commissioned into the US Air Service from West Point in 1924.
-In 1927, he married Eleanor Marwitz with whom he would have a son named Girard.
+After attending grade school and high school in his hometown, he enrolled at Susquehanna University.
+During World War I, Ent left to enlist as a private in the infantry in 1917.
+He transferred to the Aviation Section of the Army Signal Corps and was promoted to sergeant in the 59th Balloon Company in March 1919.
+Ent received an appointment to West Point and was commissioned into the Army Air Service in June 1924.

+Career

-On May 30, 1928 he was the co-pilot of a balloon in the National Balloon Race starting at Bettis Field in Pittsburgh, Pennsylvania.
+On May 30, 1928, he was the co-pilot of a balloon in the National Balloon Race, starting at Bettis Field in Pittsburgh.
 During the race, Ent's balloon was struck by lightning over Youngstown, Pennsylvania.
-The lightning strike killed the pilot and set the balloon's hydrogen filled envelope on fire.
-Ent could have parachuted to safety but, instead, chose to stay with the balloon, attempted to rescue the pilot and successfully piloted the balloon to the ground.
+The lightning strike killed the pilot and set the balloon's hydrogen-filled envelope on fire.
+Ent could have parachuted to safety but chose to stay with the balloon, attempted to rescue the pilot, and successfully piloted the balloon to the ground.
 For this act of heroism, Ent was awarded the Distinguished Flying Cross later that year.

-After graduating from the Command and General Staff College in 1938 he served as a military attaché at the American Embassy, Lima, Peru from July 1939 until October 1942, acting as the senior neutral military observer on the Peruvian side after their boundary war with Ecuador.
+After graduating from the Air Corps Tactical School in June 1937 and the Command and General Staff School in June 1938, he served as a military attaché at the American Embassy in Lima, Peru from July 1939 until October 1942, acting as the senior neutral military observer on the Peruvian side after their boundary war with Ecuador.

-He was Chief of Staff to the U.S. Army Forces in the Middle East from October 1942 until February 1943.
-He then served as Commanding General, 9th Bomber Command, 9th Air Force from February to December 1943, and led 178 B-24s in "Operation Tidal Wave" – the bombing raid on the oil fields at Ploieşti, Romania, on August 1, 1943 – before being appointed Chief of Staff and then Commanding General, 2nd Air Force, based at Colorado Springs, Colorado.
-In September 1944, it was General Ent who selected Lieutenant Colonel Paul Tibbets to put together an organisation and train them to drop atomic weapons from B-29 bombers.
-Given Tibbets and two other names by General Arnold, General Ent replied without hesitation, "Paul Tibbets is the man to do it."
+He was chief of staff to the U.S. Army Forces in the Middle East from October 1942 until February 1943.
+He then served as Commanding General, 9th Bomber Command, 9th Air Force from February to December 1943.
+During his stint, he led 178 B-24s in "Operation Tidal Wave" – the bombing raid on the oil fields at Ploieşti, Romania, on August 1, 1943.
+He was then appointed Chief of Staff and then Commanding General, 2nd Air Force, based at Colorado Springs, Colorado.
+In September 1944, Ent selected Lieutenant Colonel Paul Tibbets to form and train an organization to drop atomic weapons from B-29 bombers.
+Given Tibbets and two other names by General Henry "Hap" Arnold, Ent replied without hesitation, "Paul Tibbets is the man to do it."

 In October 1944, Ent was seriously injured in the crash of a B-25 on takeoff at the Fort Worth Army Airfield, Texas.
-Paralyzed from the waist down he learned to walk again using braces.
+Paralyzed from the waist down, he learned to walk again using braces.

 He retired for "disability in line of duty" in 1946, with the rank of major general.
-After his retirement from military service, he studied to have a future career in law and experimented materials to develop lightweight braces for paraplegics.
-He was author of the book What’s My Score?, which provided aid to victims of paralysis.
-He also volunteered for several experimental surgeries in order for surgeons to learn on how to better treat spinal injuries.
+After his retirement from military service, he studied to have a career in law; he also experimented with materials to develop lightweight braces for paraplegics.
+He wrote a book, What's My Score?, to help victims of paralysis.
+He also volunteered for several experimental surgeries so surgeons could learn to better treat spinal injuries.

+Personal life

+In 1927, he married Eleanor Marwitz; they would have a son, Girard.